When it comes to Battle Royale games, PlayerUnknown's Battlegrounds (or PUBG for those already inducted into its action) is a name you need to know.

-Available on PC and Xbox One, it'll throw you into a 100 player death match in a constantly shrinking map where you or your team must fight to be the last alive.
+Available on PC, Xbox One, Android and iOS it'll throw you into a 100 player death match in a constantly shrinking map where you or your team must fight to be the last alive.
 If you win you get to see the coveted "winner winner chicken dinner" appear on your screen.
 And you'll undoubtedly screenshot it because it doesn't appear often.

 Bluepoint has been slower in updates recently due to its efforts to curb cheating in the game.
 However, it looks like the team is ready to get on with its 2018 roadmap and here you'll find information on the latest additions to both the Xbox One and PC versions of the game as well as what's planned for the future.